kermark/C-projects/README.md

-# C-projects
-Showcasing different projects with varying degree of complexity in C
+# Command Line Tic-Tac-Toe in C